Dynamics of weighted backward shifts on certain analytic function spaces: The analytic function spaces and , and the co-ordinate functionals

 can give information on the dynamics of the adjoint of the multiplication by the independent variable on $\mathcal{H}(k)$, see \cite{Mundayadan-Sarkar}.
-We will use the following fact to derive the necessary parts in the characterization of hypercyclicity, mixing and chaos of scalar multiples of $B$ on tridiagonal spaces, and refer to \cite{Mundayadan-Sarkar}.
+We will use the following facts on the co-ordinate functionals to derive the necessary parts in the characterization of hypercyclicity, mixing and chaos of $B_w$ on $\ell^p_{a,b}$ and $c_{0,a,b}$.
+This result is known for the case of reproducing kernel spaces, cf. \cite{Mundayadan-Sarkar}.

+\begin{proposition} Let $X$ be a Banach space of analytic functions on $\mathbb{D}$, having bounded evaluation functionals at every point in $\mathbb{D}$.
+Then